ibm-cloud-docs/log-analysis/infrastructure/ubuntu-vpc.md

 ## Step 3.
 Configure your Ubuntu server to send logs to your instance
 {: #ubuntu_step3}

-To configure your Ubuntu server to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logdna-agent`.
+To configure your Ubuntu server to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logging-agent`.
 The logging agent reads log files from `/var/log` or other directories you specify, and forwards the log data to your logging instance.

 To configure your Ubuntu server to forward logs to your logging instance, complete the following steps from an Ubuntu terminal: